leegilmorecode/clean-serverless-code-part-2/README.md

-# clean serverless code
+# clean serverless code part 2

-Using hexagonal architectures in our Serverless solutions to ensure clean separation of code and infrastructure; with examples written in the AWS CDK and TypeScript.
+Part 2 of using hexagonal architectures in our Serverless solutions to ensure clean separation of code and infrastructure; with examples written in the AWS CDK and TypeScript.

 ![image](./docs/images/header.png)

-The article can be found here: https://leejamesgilmore.medium.com/serverless-clean-architecture-code-with-domain-driven-design-852796846d28
+The article can be found here: x

 ## Getting started